zhuliangecon/project2/README.md

 ├── main.c                 # Main program entry
 ├── functions.c            # Implementation of functions
-├── make                   # Makefile for building the project ├── test.sh                # Script for running on lcoal machine ├── project2.sh            # Script to execute the program on the cluster └── README.md              # This documentation file
+├── make                   # Makefile for building the project ├── test.sh                # Script for testing on lcoal machine ├── project2.sh            # Script to execute the program on the cluster └── README.md              # This documentation file